-We are aware that independent investigators are continuing to enroll patients in clinical trials to evaluate eculizumab in presensitized renal transplant patients at elevated risk for acute humoral rejection, or AHR, as well as transplant patients with catastrophic antiphospholipid syndrome.
+We are aware that independent investigators are continuing to enroll patients in clinical trials to evaluate eculizumab in presensitized renal transplant patients at elevated risk for AHR, as well as transplant patients with catastrophic antiphospholipid syndrome.
 We are also aware that an independent investigator has begun enrolling patients in a clinical trial to evaluate eculizumab in kidney transplant patients sensitized to their donor kidney due to an ABO blood group mismatch between donor and recipient.
-We are developing protocols to initiate multi-national, multi-site controlled clinical trials of eculizumab in presensitized renal transplant patients at elevated risk for acute humoral rejection and are further considering expansion of development efforts to include investigation of eculizumab as a treatment for patients undergoing transplantation of other organs.
+We have successfully completed discussions with regulators to finalize our protocols to initiate multi-national, multi-site controlled clinical trials of eculizumab in presensitized renal transplant patients at elevated risk for AHR who will receive either living donor or deceased donor grafts.
+Also, we are further considering expansion of our transplant program to include investigation of eculizumab as a treatment for patients undergoing transplantation of other organs.